grafana/grafana/contribute/architecture/services.md

 #### Handle commands

-Let others services dispatch commands to your service, by registering a _command handler_:
+Let others parts of the application dispatch commands to your service, by registering a _command handler_:

 To handle a command, register a command handler in the `Init` function.